DevExpress/devextreme-documentation/concepts/05 UI Components/LoadIndicator/00 Overview.md

 ---

-If you need to use a custom image in the **LoadIndicator**, assign its URL to the [indicatorSrc](/api-reference/10%20UI%20Widgets/dxLoadIndicator/1%20Configuration/indicatorSrc.md '/Documentation/ApiReference/UI_Components/dxLoadIndicator/Configuration/#indicatorSrc') option.
+If you need to use a custom image in the **LoadIndicator**, assign its URL to the [indicatorSrc](/api-reference/10%20UI%20Widgets/dxLoadIndicator/1%20Configuration/indicatorSrc.md '/Documentation/ApiReference/UI_Components/dxLoadIndicator/Configuration/#indicatorSrc') property.

 ---
 ##### jQuery